prettier/prettier-vscode/README.md

 A list of languages IDs to disable this extension on.

 **Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run**

+#### prettier.useEditorConfig (default: `true`)

+Whether or not to take .editorconfig into account when parsing configuration.
+See the [prettier.resolveConfig docs](https://prettier.io/docs/en/api.html) for details.

 ## Error Messages